quantumlib/Stim/doc/python_api_reference_vDev.md

             Passing `range(A, B)` for a time slice will show the operations between tick A and tick B.
-        filter_coords: A set of acceptable coordinate prefixes.
-For detector slice diagrams, only detectors whose coordinates begin with one of these filters will be included.
+        filter_coords: A set of acceptable coordinate prefixes, or desired stim.DemTargets.
+For detector slice diagrams, only detectors match one of the filters are included.
+If no filter is specified, all detectors are included (but no observables).
+            To include an observable, add it as one of the filters.

     Returns:
         An object whose `__str__` method returns the diagram, so that